 It takes skilled managers to keep these facilities and the health care system running effectively to serve the needs of patients.
 Health care managers direct the operation of hospitals, nursing homes, and other health care organizations.
 They are responsible for facilities, services, programs, staff, budgets, and relations with other organizations.

 Health care is big business.
-Total U.S. health care expenditures reached $2.9 trillion in 2013, according to the Centers for Medicare & Medicaid Services.
-Industry expenditures broke down as follows: hospital care ($36.9 billion), physician and clinical services ($586.7 billion), prescription drugs ($271.1 billion), nursing care facilities and continuing care retirement communities ($155.8 billion), home health care services ($79.8 billion), and dental services ($110 billion).
+Total U.S. health care expenditures reached $3.6 trillion in 2018, according to the Centers for Medicare & Medicaid Services.
+Industry expenditures broke down as follows: hospital care ($1.2 trillion), physician and clinical services ($725.6 billion), prescription drugs ($335.0 billion), other health, residential, and personal care services ($191.6 billion), nursing care facilities and continuing care retirement communities ($168.5 billion), dental services ($135.6 billion), and home health care services ($102.2 billion).
 These large expenditures translate into excellent job opportunities for health care managers, who, in addition to managing employees and facilities, are needed to help manage budgets and reduce expenditures while still providing quality health care services to patients.

 Jobs for those in health care management range from chief executive officers, who lead entire facilities, to department heads, who are responsible for a single department at a hospital or other health care facility.
 Such departments include nursing administration, finance, government relations, marketing and public affairs, patient care services, and others.
 Jobs in health care management exist at many levels and provide opportunities for people with a wide range of skills and experience.
 Medical knowledge is not always required, and many of the jobs typical of any large company or organization exist in the industry, with the bonus that they are likely to be in demand in the future as the need for health care grows.